Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Online RL Experimental Details

 \subsection{Computational Requirements}

 All experiments were performed on an internal cluster with access to around $100$ Nvidia 2080 Ti (or more capable) GPUs.
 Each single run fits in around $2$\,GB of GPU memory on a single machine.
-On AntMaze, training for our method typically takes around $10$ hours for a single run, while SSP~\citep{pertsch21} takes $12$ hours and SFP~\citep{bagatella22} takes over a week.
+On AntMaze, training for our method typically takes around $10$ hours for a single run, while SSP~\citep{pertsch21} takes $24$ hours and SFP~\citep{bagatella22} takes over a week.
 In particular, this highlights exactly how poor the scaling can be for methods that call a large model at every transition.
-More precise information is available in Table~\ref{tab:timing} (main paper).